isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 the two forms of `#include` selected using the angle (`<>`) or quoted (`""`) syntax.
 Vendors take advantage of this and use different search algorithms and methods for specifying the include path.

-Nevertheless, the guidance is to use the angle form when possible.
-This supports the fact that the standard library headers must be included this way, is more likely to create portable code, and enables the quoted form for other uses.
-For example being clear about the locality of the header relative to files that includes it or in scenarios where the different search algorithm is required.
+Nevertheless, the guidance is to use quoted form for including files that exist at a relative path to the file containing the #include statement and to use the angle bracket form everywhere else where possible.
+This supports being clear about the locality of the header relative to files that includes it or in scenarios where the different search algorithm is required.
+For example, it makes it easy to determine at a glance whether a header is being included from a local relative file versus a standard library header or an external header from another project.

 ##### Example
+foo.cpp:
     #include <string>       // From the standard library, required form
+    #include <some_library/common.h>    //A non-local include file from an external library, use the <> form
+    #include "foo.h"    // A local file relative to foo.cpp, use "" form
-    #include "helpers.h"    // A project specific file, use "" form
+    #include "utils/foo_utils.h"    // A local file relative to foo.cpp, use "" form

 ##### Note
 Failing to follow this results in difficult to diagnose errors due to picking up the wrong file by incorrectly specifying the scope when it is included.